-Goals are how you measure the success of your personalizations.
+Goals are how you measure the success of your experiences.
 They are how you ensure whether what you're doing is working or if any adjustments are needed.
-Via the Goals Performance tab of your Insights page, you can see the number of conversions, the conversion rate, percentage of personalized vs. non-personalized sessions, as well as any potential impact on revenue.
+Via the Goals Performance tab of your Insights page, you can see the number of conversions, the conversion rate, percentage of optimized vs. non-optimized sessions, as well as any potential impact on revenue.